Fundraiser set up to help Saint Francis shooting victim - NewsBreak

 Glenn was working as a receptionist and had more than 18 years of experience working in the medical field when she was gunned downed by a patient on Wednesday in the Natalie Building on the Saint Francis campus.

+The patient, who police identified at Michael Louis blamed his doctor, Dr. Preston Phillips for his ongoing back pain after a recent surgery and was looking for him at the time of the shooting, Tulsa Police Chief Wendell Franklin said Thursday.

-Three other innocent people, including Dr. Preston Phillips, Dr. Stephanie Husen and William Love also died in the shooting.
+Three other people, including Phillips, Dr. Stephanie Husen and William Love also died in the shooting.

 Amanda was a great wife of Beau Glenn, and loving mother of Gabe and Ian Glenn, the GoFundMe page says.